westpa/westpa/README.rst

 Further, all WESTPA command-line tools (located in ``westpa/bin``) provide detailed help when given the -h/--help option.

-If you have feedback you can answer this form_ and tell us what you would would like to see changed!

 Finally, while WESTPA is a powerful tool that enables expert simulators to access much longer timescales than is practical with standard simulations, there can be a steep learning curve to figuring out how to effectively run the simulations on your computing resource of choice.